r-kara/Emotion-Detector-CNN/README.md

 5. Run the script to generate visualizations of the dataset.

 ### Training

+From here, make sure to be in the Part_2 directory when executing files.

 1. Choose the CNN you want to train: cnn_test.py (contains the main CNN), Variant_1.py or Variant_2.py.
 2. Run the Python script you chose in your Python IDE.
 3. Open your terminal to see the progression of the training.